CCleaner can clean unneeded files and settings for Web browsers and many installed applications on your system, as well as OS X features.

 - On the OS X tab, choose the OS features you want to clean by selecting their checkboxes (you can clean everything under Safari, for example, by selecting the Apple icon next to the heading).
 When you select certain options, warning text will appear.
 Read the text and click OK to dismiss the dialog box.
 For more information, see this section.

 - Click the Applications tab.
 The programs listed on this tab will depend on the software you have installed on the system.

 - Choose the applications or features you want to clean.
 For more information, see this topic.

 - Click the Analyze button.
 CCleaner analyzes the files belonging to the OS X features and applications you have selected.
 This may take some time.

 - Once the analysis is complete, you can review a list of what will be cleaned, sorted by application and OS X feature.
 To view a list of files, double-click an item in the right pane (for example, Safari - Cookies).

 - Click Run Cleaner.
-You are warned that CCleaner is about to permanently remove files from the system.
+You are warned that CCleaner is about to remove files from the system permanently.
 Click OK to proceed.

 - When the cleaning is complete, CCleaner displays a report of deleted files in the text window.

-- If you have any problems while running CCleaner or afterwards, please see the Troubleshooting section.
+- If you have any problems while running CCleaner or afterward, please see the Troubleshooting section.

 - You can quickly select or clear all sub-items for an item heading.
 For example, if you right-click the Safari heading, you have the option to Check All, Uncheck All, or Restore Default State.